maramzeyad/documentation/content/applications/services/helpdesk/overview/help_center.rst

    If a more in-depth search is required, press :command:`Alt + B`.
 That will reveal a separate page, in which a more detailed search can occur.

-Share articles to the help center
+Share articles to the Help Center
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order for a *Knowledge* article to be available to customers and website visitors, it has to be